heatseeknyc/hardware/README.md

 ## XBee-DigiMesh

-Turns out we probably should have been using XBee DigiMesh instead of XBee Zigbee all along!

-It supports synchronized sleeping, for low-power meshing.
+Unlike XBee Zigbee, it supports synchronized sleeping, for low-power meshing.

 The [chip](http://www.digikey.com/product-detail/en/XB24-DMPIT-250/602-1338-ND/3482610) — this is the same hardware as [XBee Series 1](http://www.digikey.com/product-detail/en/XB24-API-001/602-1273-ND/3482588) but with DigiMesh firmware pre-installed.

 The [docs](http://ftp1.digi.com/support/documentation/90000991_L.pdf).

-Adding a new node become slightly trickier, but if the π node is in "Synchronous Sleep Support Mode" SM=7, then you can just bring a new node near the π at any time and it will sync up with the rest of the sleeping (SM=8) nodes.
+Adding a new node is slightly trickier, but if the π node is in "Synchronous Sleep Support Mode" SM=7, then you can just bring a new node near the π at any time and it will sync up with the rest of the sleeping (SM=8) nodes.

 TODO - how to cause an I/O sample every time nodes wake up?
 Possibly large nonzero IR value will trigger just one initial read?

-TODO - use EE=1 on all nodes, to enable encryption
+TODO - use EE=1 on all nodes, to enable encryption?

 ### Power Consumption